-Marion Hourdequin (Associate Professor and Chair, Philosophy Department) specializes in environmental philosophy, with particular attention to issues at the interface of science, ethics, and policy.
-Her teaching interests also include philosophy of science, ethics, animal studies, and comparative philosophy.
-Prof. Hourdequin's current research focuses on climate ethics, climate justice, and the social and ethical dimensions of ecological restoration, and she is the author of Environmental Ethics: From Theory to Practice (Bloomsbury, 2015) and editor, with David Havlick, of Restoring Layered Landscapes (Oxford, 2015).
-Courses: EV281/PH246 Environmental Ethics; PH303 Humans and Other Animals; PH228 Philosophy of Science.
+Marion Hourdequin (Associate Professor and Chair, Philosophy Department) specializes in environmental philosophy.
+Her research and teaching interests also include ethics, comparative philosophy, animal studies, and philosophy of science.
+Prof. Hourdequin's current research focuses on climate ethics, climate justice, and the social and ethical dimensions of ecological restoration.
+She is the author of Environmental Ethics: From Theory to Practice (Bloomsbury, 2015) and editor, with David Havlick, of Restoring Layered Landscapes (Oxford, 2015).
+She serves as an Associate Editor for the journal Environmental Values, and is on the editorial board of Environmental Ethics.
+Courses: PH140 Ethics; PH 203 Classical Chinese Philosophy; PH246/EV281 Environmental Ethics; PH303 Humans and Other Animals; PH228 Philosophy of Science.

 "Empathy, Shared Intentionality, and Motivation by Moral Reasons," Ethical Theory and Moral Practice 15 no. 3 (2012): 403-419.